ErikKalkoken/janice/README.md

 ### Mac OS

-> [!NOTE]
-> The MAC version is currently experimental only, since we have not been able to verify that the release process actually works.
-We would very much appreciate any feedback on wether the package works or what needs to be improved.

-1. Download the darwin zip file from the latest release on Github.
+1. Download the darwin zip file from the latest release on Github for your respective platform (arm or intel).
 1. Unzip the file into a directory of your choice
 1. Run the .app file to start the app.